RACER Trust: Caddo Parish, Louisiana

-In January 2013, RACER and Elio Motors announced that Elio Motors would purchase the former Shreveport Assembly Plant in Caddo Parish, LA, just outside Shreveport, and hire 1,500 people to manufacture the company's innovative three-wheel, gas-powered vehicles.
+In January 2013, RACER and Elio Motors announced that Elio Motors would purchase the former Shreveport Operations plant in Caddo Parish, Louisiana and hire 1,500 people to manufacture the company's innovative three-wheel, gas-powered vehicles.
 The deal was restructured to enable purchase of the facility by the Caddo Parish Industrial Development Board (IDB) in December 2013, with a master lease provided to Industrial Realty Group (dba Shreveport Business Park) and a secondary lease provided to Elio Motors.
 Shreveport Business Park, in addition to making monthly lease payments to the IDB, is responsible for all of the property's marketing, maintenance and upkeep.

 Local elected officials who initially were supportive of Elio Motors began to publicly criticize the deal as Elio Motors continued to miss start-of-production targets, citing lack of capital.
 In particular, Caddo Commissioner Matthew Linn and Louisiana State Rep. Cedric Glover, a prominent supporter of Elio Motors during his time as mayor of Shreveport, levied false allegations — Commissioner Linn that RACER threatened to demolish the plant if the Caddo Parish IDB did not purchase it, and Rep. Glover that the sale of the plant prevented other prospects from leasing or purchasing the plant.
 Rep. Glover sponsored a House resolution requesting “the House Committee on Commerce to study the state of the automotive manufacturing industry in the state of Louisiana since the onset of the most recent worldwide economic downturn.”

 The House Committee on Commerce convened a hearing on the transaction on October 26, 2016, in Shreveport.
 The committee issued a two-page report that included no conclusions or finding of fact, except to note that, “Since the October 2016 meeting, officials with the North Louisiana Economic partnership announced that GLOVIS America, a subsidiary of Hyundai, will open a new distribution center in the former General Motors facility that will result in the production of 75,000 vehicles annually and the creation of 400 new positions in north Louisiana.”

 In 2017, the Louisiana House authorized the creation of a subcommittee of the House Committee on Commerce “to further examine certain matters relative to the (RACER Trust’s) fulfillment of fiduciary duties concerning the former General Motors Shreveport plant.”
 A report of the subcommittee was due 30 days before the start of the 2018 Regular Session of the Legislature of Louisiana.
 No report was issued.